jundalisay/superb/content/en/social/economics/principles/part-2/chapter-07.md

 ---
-heading: "Chapter 6"
+heading: "Chapter 7"
-title: "Minimum Requirements"
+title: ""
 date: 2022-03-27
 image: /covers/econsp.jpg
 description: "Political economy is an important division of the science of government.
 The object of government is the happiness of men, united in society"